joerter/red-green-refactor/posts/message-in-a-bottle.md

 ## The Social Network for Deserted Islanders

-I've been spending time learning Clojure lately, and I wanted to build a super simple web application in order to put my learning to use.
+I've been spending time learning Clojure lately, and I wanted to build a super simple web application to put my learning to use.
 Message in a Bottle is a fake social network for people stranded on deserted islands.
 It allows them to read and send messages to other stranded people.
 Messages are at the mercy of the wind and waves so you'll never know who will get your message or what you will receive.
 But that's part of the fun!

-People stranded on deserted islands aren't lucky enough to have access to the social networks you and I use and enjoy everyday.
-How can they waste hours of their day scrolling through timelines or experience extreme jealousy at that new rain water collector their friend built?
+People stranded on deserted islands aren't lucky enough to have access to the social networks you and I use and enjoy every day.
+How can they waste hours of their day scrolling through timelines or experience extreme jealousy at that new rainwater collector their friend built?
 Message in a Bottle is the answer.

 In this post, I'll dive into how I built the app and what I learned.
 If you'd like to check out the app, visit [https://message-in-a-bottle-1.herokuapp.com/](https://message-in-a-bottle-1.herokuapp.com/).
 My apologies if the performance is slow or the app takes a minute to respond.
 I'm using the Free level of Heroku which sleeps after 30 minutes of inactivity.
 Feel free to read and write a few messages!
 I need to find a way to increase the daily active users of Message in a Bottle before the IPO... 😆